| || |

 Transit-Friendly Communities for New Jersey (TFC) Pilot Program 1999-2002

 NJ TRANSIT is committed to assisting communities with planning for transit supportive land use and transit-oriented development at and surrounding our passenger transportation facilities.
-For the past five years, NJ TRANSIT has provided "Transit-Friendly Planning Assistance" to interested communities through on-call consultants with expertise in transportation planning, urban design, market analysis, economic development, downtown revitalization and community outreach.
-The result has been the creation of several consensus-based, transit supportive land use "vision plans" that communities are using to guide development and redevelopment at and surrounding existing or proposed transit facilities.
+Since 1999, NJ TRANSIT's "Transit-Friendly Planning, Land Use & Development (TFPLUD) Program has provided planning assistance to interested communities through on-call consultants with expertise in transportation planning, urban design, market analysis, economic development, downtown revitalization, parking and community engagement.
+The result has been the creation of countless consensus-based, transit supportive land use "vision plans" that communities are using to guide development and redevelopment at and surrounding existing or proposed transit facilities.
 By creating local "transit-friendly vision plans," NJ TRANSIT has successfully demonstrated how statewide transportation investments can enhance the environment, create strong community centers, encourage private reinvestment in the local economy and improve the quality of life.

-Municipalities that have received technical assistance include South Orange, Rutherford, Morristown, Trenton, Matawan, Hamilton, Secaucus (in conjunction with the New Jersey Meadowlands Commission), Netcong, Cherry Hill, Dover (Morris County), Galloway, Jersey City, Newark, Riverside, Camden, Asbury Park, West Windsor, Somerville and the 13 River LINE light rail station communities.
+Municipalities that have received TFPLUD program assistance include: South Orange, Rutherford, Morristown, Trenton, Matawan, Hamilton, Secaucus (in conjunction with the New Jersey Meadowlands Commission), Netcong, Cherry Hill, Dover, Galloway, Jersey City, Newark, Camden, Asbury Park, West Windsor, Somerville, the 13 River LINE light rail station communities, Orange, East Orange, Toms River, Woodbridge, Springfield, Perth Amboy, Bloomfield, Montclair, Glen Ridge, Verona, Kingwood, Maplewood, Passaic, Paterson, Neptune, Bradley Beach, Hoboken, Branchburg, Bridgewater, Raritan, Readington, Flemington and Fair Lawn.

 New Jersey's Transit Village Initiative was created by the New Jersey Department of Transportation and NJ TRANSIT to acknowledge the existence of transit-friendly, smart growth land use practices in designated municipalities that allow for mixed-use development (with a strong residential component) to occur within a quarter-mile to half-mile radius around rail or bus passenger facilities.
 A municipality is designated a Transit Village only after much of the visioning, planning and background work have already been completed on the municipal level, and only when it is poised for redevelopment to begin.
-The Transit Village initiative brings together key state agencies (e.g., New Jersey Department of Transportation, NJ TRANSIT, New Jersey Department of Environmental Protection, New Jersey Department of Community Affairs, Office of Smart Growth, Council on Affordable Housing, Housing and Mortgage Finance Agency, Main Street New Jersey, New Jersey Economic Development Authority, New Jersey Redevelopment Authority, New Jersey State Council on the Arts, etc.) in support of local efforts to "grow smart" and reinforces the principals of the State Development & Redevelopment Plan.
-Designated "New Jersey Transit Villages" include Belmar, Bloomfield, Bound Brook, Burlington, Collingswood, Cranford, Elizabeth, Jersey City (Journal Square), Linden, Matawan, Metuchen, Montclair, Morristown, Netcong, New Brunswick, Orange, Pleasantville, Rahway, Riverside, Rutherford, South Amboy, Somerville, South Orange and West Windsor.
+The Transit Village initiative brings together key state agencies (e.g., New Jersey Department of Transportation, NJ TRANSIT, New Jersey Department of Environmental Protection, New Jersey Department of Community Affairs, Office of Planning Advocacy in the NJ Business Action Center, Council on Affordable Housing, Housing and Mortgage Finance Agency, New Jersey Economic Development Authority, New Jersey Redevelopment Authority, New Jersey State Council on the Arts, etc.) in support of local efforts to "grow smart" and reinforce the principles of the State Development & Redevelopment Plan.
+Designated "New Jersey Transit Villages" include Belmar, Bloomfield, Bound Brook, Burlington, Collingswood, Cranford, Elizabeth, Jersey City (Journal Square), Linden, Matawan, Metuchen, Montclair, Morristown, Netcong, New Brunswick, Orange, Pleasantville, Rahway, Riverside, Rutherford, South Amboy, Somerville, South Orange, West Windsor, East Orange, Dunellen, Summit, Plainfield, Irvington, Park Ridge, Hackensack, Long Branch and Asbury Park.

-The Joint Development Projects is an ongoing endeavor (spearheaded by NJ TRANSIT's Real Estate & Economic Development unit) to competitively solicit transit-oriented development on targeted, NJ TRANSIT-owned properties proximate to rail, light rail, bus or ferry passenger facilities.
+Transit Oriented Development is an ongoing endeavor (spearheaded by NJ TRANSIT's Real Estate & Economic Development unit) to competitively solicit mixed-use, transit-supportive development on targeted, NJ TRANSIT-owned properties proximate to rail, light rail, bus or ferry passenger facilities.
 Goals include creating a non-farebox revenue stream to NJ TRANSIT, expanding commuter parking (where needed or appropriate), creating an economic return to the host municipality (tax ratable) and enhancing the vibrancy and "sense of place" of the transportation facility, particularly as it relates to the host community.
-The Highlands at Morristown Station, a mixed use development on 3+ acres of NJ TRANSIT-owned property located across the street from the historic train station, consists of 218 residential units, 10,400 square feet of retail space and 736-space parking deck shared by residents, shoppers and commuters.
-Pending projects include mixed-use development at Bound Brook, Netcong, Somerville and New Bridge Landing (River Edge) rail stations.
+Pending projects include mixed-use development at Bound Brook, Netcong, Somerville, and Wood-Ridge.